IgorDrgonec/VectorBT-Flask/docs/docs/examples/superfast-supertrend/index.md

 ---
 title: Superfast SuperTrend
-description: How to design and implement the fastest SuperTrend indicator
+description: How to design and implement the fastest SuperTrend indicator on Earth
 ---

 # Superfast SuperTrend